Skip to main content

-The 2026 Mitsubishi Eclipse Cross carries a 5-star NHTSA safety rating, a fuel cost grade of B among value SUVs, and a RepairPal reliability score of 4.0/5.
+Among 95 value SUVs, the 2026 Mitsubishi Eclipse Cross scores well across safety, fuel cost, and reliability.
 NHTSA has no recall campaigns on file for this vehicle.

 Data Summary